-For much of its recent history, Guinea-Bissau experienced instability and tensions between the civilian and military leadership and between political parties.
-The UN Integrated Peacebuilding Office in Guinea-Bissau, IOM, UNDP, UNFPA, UNICEF, UNODC, UN Women and WFP worked together with the Government to engage civil society, women and youth groups on inclusive dialogue, systemic reforms process and national reconciliation.
-The Stability Pact signed in February 2019 was an important step towards peaceful legislative and presidential elections in 2019 despite continued political tensions.
+groups on inclusive dialogue, systemic reforms process and national reconciliation.
+The Stability Pact signed in February presidential elections in 2019 despite continued political tensions.
 Informed by mass awareness campaigns, women actively engaged in the political process through their right of vote.
 A National Forum of Women and Girls for Peace brought together 800 women activists and amplified the voices of rural women at the national level.
-A women's council comprising 25 elected representatives helped sensitize political representatives on the vital role of women and youth on the country's future.
-A new parity law for women's political participation adopted in 2018 ensured the continuity of women's inclusion in political processes.
+A women's council comprising representatives on the vital role of women and youth on the